 Also, even if a user is consuming marijuana for the THC and the “high”, they are still consuming other cannabinoids and terpenes doing great things for their health.
 CBD, CBN, CBG, myrcene, linalool … The list of medically beneficial cannabinoids and terpenes found in cannabis are all helping the user, even if they don’t realise it.
 Even pure THC has medical properties, if the user is staving away withdrawal symptoms from alcohol, barbiturate or opiate dependency, or if they’re in extreme physical pain and need immediate relief.

 We must also be careful of looking at any one cannabinoid in isolation.
 This is because they often work together synergistically (the “Entourage Effect”), and taking one cannabinoid away may well reduce the positive effects of another.
 Some cannabinoids interact in such a way that they also counteract the negative effects of another.
+However, this is not to say there aren’t benefits to looking at specific cannabinoids and terpenoids in isolation, as these could be of use, too!

 For this reason, we recommend being wary of consuming any “pure” cannabinoid substance without medical supervision, as: (a) you could well be diminishing the benefits of the plant as a whole by “chasing” after a particular cannabinoid; (b) the research behind cannabinoids is still young, and as such we do not know what the health effects of taking 99% pure THC (or CBD, CBG, CBN etc.) could be; and (c) you may well find that a strain with a unique cannabinoid and terpene profile could do just as good or a better job than a strain bred for the production of one or two particular cannabinoids.